eeditiones/teipublisher-docker-compose/README.md

 docker compose up -d --build
 ```

 Afterwards you should be able to access TEI Publisher using http://localhost.
+The cantaloupe IIIF service will be mapped to the path `/iiif`, so for testing try: http://localhost/iiif/2/test.tif/full/full/0/default.jpg.

 To stop the services again, call: